Feminism of Madonna: Depictions

-Aside journalistic pieces devoted to discuss Madonna as a role model for women, including one from Washington Post in 1990, some books about Madonna, have been focused on women's feelings towards Madonna, including I Dream of Madonna: Women's Dreams of the Goddess of Pop (1993), and Madonna and Me: Women Writers On The Queen Of Pop (2012).
+Journalist pieces have devoted the topic of Madonna as role model, including one from Washington Post issued on 1990, while others focused on women feelings towards Madonna, including an article by The Guardian in 2023 from six generations of women.
+Other books about Madonna similarly focused on women's feelings towards the singer; its include I Dream of Madonna: Women's Dreams of the Goddess of Pop (1993) by Kay Turner, and Madonna and Me: Women Writers On The Queen Of Pop (2012) by Laura Barcella and Jessica Valenti.
+Turner's work has been cited by authors such as Lucy Goodison and Alice Robb, with Robb describing some of these woman interviewed by Turner, found "emotional support in their Madonna dreams, waking with a sense of peace of resolution that persisted in their real lives".
 India Knight's novel My Life on a Plate (2000), have a heroine that models herself on Madonna, with the aspects of modern woman.